nedix/k3d-argocd-container/README.md

 # [k3d-argocd-container](https://github.com/nedix/k3d-argocd-container) a.k.a. k8sage

-Kubernetes with Argo CD as a container.
+Kubernetes with Argo CD inside a container.
 Can be used to test infrastructure code locally.

 ## Setup